microsoft/intelligence-toolkit/deploy/azure/README.md

 #### Creating an app registration for website authentication

-- Open your web browser and go to Azure portal, search in the top bar for `Microsoft Entra ID`
+- Open your web browser and go to [Microsoft Entra admin center](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade)
-- On the left panel click on `App registrations`
+- On the left panel click on `Applications` then `App registrations`
 - Click on `+ New registration`.
     - **Give it an identifiable name**
     - **Supported account types**: